arielherself/espresso/README.md

 A court in Moscow upheld an order from <strong>Russia’s justice ministry</strong> to dissolve the <strong>Moscow Helsinki Group</strong> in the government’s continued [crackdown on civil society](https://te.arielherself.xyz/europe/2022/01/01/memorial-a-seminal-human-rights-group-in-russia).
 Judges said that the humanitarian group had violated legal requirements by operating outside its geographical remit.
 Originally set up to monitor Soviet abuses in 1976, it is Russia’s oldest human-rights organisation.

-<strong>Canada’s central bank</strong> signalled it would pause subsequent interest-rate hikes, the first major central bank to do so.
-In what the bank hopes will be its final increase, it raised [interest rates](https://te.arielherself.xyz/finance-and-economics/2022/11/10/interest-rates-have-risen-sharply-but-is-monetary-policy-truly-tight) by 0.25 percentage points to their highest level since 2008.
-Inflation has slowed from 8.1% in June to 6.3% in December.
+The <strong>Bank of Canada </strong>signalled that it would become the first major central bank to stop hiking interest rates.
+After inflation slowed from 8.1% in June to 6.3% in December, it raised interest rates by a quarter of a percentage point, to 4.5%, their highest level since 2008.
+The bank’s governor said it would implement a “conditional pause” on further hikes.

 Shares in <strong>Adani Group</strong>, a multinational conglomerate that underpins swathes of India’s economy, were hit by a scathing [report](https://te.arielherself.xyz/business/2021/06/19/a-strange-news-report-briefly-rattles-the-adani-group) by Hindenburg Research, an investment firm.
 The group was accused of market manipulation and accounting fraud; its chief financial officer called the claims “baseless”.
 Shares in the flagship Adani Enterprises dropped by 3.7% at their lowest point on Wednesday.